Investing

 You can understand a stock as the instrument used by a company to trade in the market.
 Again, shares are single units of stock in the market.

 The difference is that he will gain more than you.
 In simple terms, both of you will gain a certain dividend on each share.
 The person with higher shares (of the same company) will earn more.
 You must understand the three terminologies clearly to make a more informed choice in the share market.
-I hope this article solved your confusion of stock vs. share.
+I hope this article solved your confusion about stock vs. share.

 author-img